eclipse-dash/dash-licenses/README.md

 ## Get it

+**THE URL TO DOWNLOAD THE LATEST BUILD CHANGED WITH THE RECENT UPGRADE OF repo.eclipse.org TO NEXUS 3.x**

-Dash License Tool executable jar is published to Eclipse's Maven repo and available at https://repo.eclipse.org/content/repositories/dash-licenses/org/eclipse/dash/org.eclipse.dash.licenses/ .
-Latest version can be directly downloaded from https://repo.eclipse.org/service/local/artifact/maven/redirect?r=dash-licenses&g=org.eclipse.dash&a=org.eclipse.dash.licenses&v=LATEST
+Dash License Tool executable jar is published to Eclipse's Maven repo and available at https://repo.eclipse.org/content/repositories/dash-licenses/org/eclipse/dash/org.eclipse.dash.licenses/.

+The **latest version** can be directly downloaded from https://repo.eclipse.org/service/rest/v1/search/assets/download?sort=version&repository=dash-maven2-releases&maven.groupId=org.eclipse.dash&maven.artifactId=org.eclipse.dash.licenses&maven.extension=jar

 It's also available as a [Maven plugin](#example-maven-plugin).